1

 - Application flow — start a bank account application with

-POST /embedded-banking/v1/bank-account-applications(filter the reference to the Bank Account Applications tag) - Money movement — initiate book, ACH, RTP, and FedNow transfers
+POST /embedded-banking/v1/bank-account-applications(filter the API reference to the Bank Account Applications tag) - Money movement — initiate book, ACH, RTP, and FedNow transfers

 - Webhooks — receive asynchronous events for application decisions and transfer state changes